30 Easy Tricks That Will Make You Feel Fuller at Every Meal

 Eat Your Protein First

 “Some studies show that energy from protein is more satiating than that that comes from carbohydrate or fat,” comments Hayim.
 “Try eating your chicken or fish before touching the carbohydrates on your plate!”
-If you’re the cook, why not opt for one of these 20 Protein-Packed Vegetarian Meals?
+If you’re the cook, opt for a protein-packed vegetarian meal to feel full and quell cravings.

 Cut Your Food